buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcBooleanClippingResult.md

 A clipping result is the Boolean difference between a swept solid and a half space solid, or between the result of the Boolean difference and a half space solid.
 Hence more than one difference operation can be applied to achieve the final Boolean result.

-> HISTORY&nbsp; New entity in IFC2x.
+> HISTORY  New entity in IFC2x.

 ## Formal Propositions